Why I went from being a consultant paediatrician to a Nutrition and Lifestyle Coach

 What was the catalyst that led to my career change?

 You’re probably wondering what led me to such a career pivot.
 Well, my own health problems were what sparked the change.
 I ended up completely burnt out, exhausted, anxious and depressed.
 But the story of my burnout is for another time.
 Suffice to say, it slowly sucked the life out of me.
 When I sought help for my chronic ill health from conventional healthcare, I actually got sicker.
 If you haven’t already read about my gadolinium ordeal, you can find out more about it here and here.
+And if you’re interested in finding out more about the symptoms most often described following MRI contrast agents you should read this article.

 But I didn’t give up hope.
 I knew that there must be a way for me to regain my vibrancy and vitality.
 Eventually, I discovered that diet, lifestyle and supplement changes were actually a lot more powerful than I’d ever been taught during my medical training.
 I’d always been told that drugs were the most powerful way to manage poor health, so initially I felt a lot of resistance to this new way of thinking.